Quick Answer

 | Minimum diversified options (safe harbor) | at least 3 |

-| Transfer frequency (safe harbor) | at least quarterly |
+| Transfer frequency (safe harbor) | generally at least quarterly |

-The Four Core Fiduciary Duties
+What Are the Four Core Fiduciary Duties?

 - Loyalty: act solely in the interest of plan participants and beneficiaries.